In May 2025, Shopify officially launched one of its most powerful updates…

 But how do you draw 400 people to your store?
 Marketing.

-Adstage, a marketing software provider report puts the average cost per thousand impressions at 12.45 percent (12.45%), again to make the math easier, let’s round it off to 12.50 percent (12.50%).
+AdStage, a marketing software provider, reports the average cost per thousand impressions at 12.45 percent (12.45%).
+Again, to make the math easier, let’s round it off to 12.50 percent (12.50%).

-The equation involves we first divide the total impressions we target 40,000 eyeballs by a thousand (40000/1000) since the cost per thousand impressions is the industry’s norm.
+The equation involves first dividing the total impressions we target, 40,000 eyeballs, by 1000 (40000/1000), since the cost per thousand impressions is the industry norm.

 Therefore, that leaves us with 40.